Judy Fellows, Associate Dean

 - satisfactory completion of any required developmental course,

-- satisfactory completion of all courses under the “Freshman Year” requirements of the SPLP curriculum,
+- satisfactory completion of all courses under the “Freshman and Sophomore Years” requirements of the SPLP curriculum,

 - satisfactory completion of all special requirements of the SPLP major.